Skip to content

 • Provide consultation to Athletics staff, including administrators, trainers, coaches, and Academic Services for Athletes (ASA) advisors and GAs

-• Shadow the CC's Student Athlete coordinator's participation on the Athletics Department’s High-Performance Team
+• Shadow the CC's sports psychologists' participation on the Athletics Department’s High-Performance Team

 • Provide outreach consultation through the Injury Consultation Clinic